eburghar/reposerve/README.md

 done
 ```

-After an upload, the index is automatically reconstructed and signed by reposerve (no need to define
+After an upload, the index is automatically reconstructed and signed by `reposerve` (no need to define
 extra webhook).

 # Configuration

 A `jwt` configuration has to be provided in the configuration for the `/upload` and `/webhooks`
 unless the dev mode is activated.
-You need to give the url to retrieve the public keys (`jwks`) that
+You need to give the URL to retrieve the public keys (`jwks`) that
 sign the JWT Tokens and a map of claims with their expected values the token must comply with, to be
 allowed to upload files to the repository.